-Anytime I hear that magical four letter word *FREE* and homeschooling curriculum in the same sentence, it immediately intrigues me.
-With three kids who have vastly different educational needs, I’m always on the lookout for free curriculum that is still high quality and comprehensive.
-After hearing that Easy Peasy Homeschool is both free and all-inclusive, I knew I had to look into it.
+Anytime I hear that magical four-letter word *FREE* and homeschooling curriculum in the same sentence, my attention is grabbed.
+I have three kids with vastly different educational needs.
+So, I’m always on the lookout for free homeschool curriculum that is still high quality and comprehensive.
+Since Easy Peasy Homeschool is both free and all-inclusive, I knew I had to give it a review.

 Let’s start with the basics.
 Easy Peasy Homeschool is an online homeschooling curriculum for preschool through 12th grade.
-First of all, it is completely free, which makes it a great option for anyone who wants to save money on homeschooling curriculum.
+First of all, it is completely free!
+Therefore, it is a great option for anyone who wants to save money on homeschooling curriculum.
 The creator’s goal in this site is to make homeschooling a viable option for a family that might not otherwise have the time, ability, or money to do so.
-It touches on all of the fundamentals, such as reading, history, math and science.
-In addition to these foundational subjects, Easy Peasy Homeschool also has curriculum for art, music, foreign languages, and more.
+It touches on all of the fundamentals, such as reading, history, math, and science.
+In addition, Easy Peasy Homeschool also has a curriculum for art, music, foreign languages, and more.

 - It’s free!
 You can’t complain about something that costs you $0.